CBarreiro96/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 	<br/>
     An object is a collection of related data and/or functionality (which usually consists of several variables and functions — which are called properties and methods when they are inside objects.)
 Let's work through an example to understand what they look like.

-    As with many things in JavaScript, creating an object often begins with defining and initializing a variable.
-For example:
+As with many things in JavaScript, creating an object often begins with defining and initializing a variable. <br>
+**For example:**

 ```javascript
     const objectName = {